spatialos/online-services/docs/deployment-pool/README.md

 | `update`     | Changes the metadata about a deployment once a process has finished.
 This is usually generated when a deployment has finished starting up and can be transitions to the ready-to-go state. |

 ## Algorithm
 The Deployment Pool algorithm is currently very basic.
-It maintains a constant number of ready-to-go deployments and simply replaces one when it becomes unavailable.
-It does not attempt to monitor player load or capacity and, as such, is vulnerable to spikes in traffic.
+It maintains a constant number of ready-to-go deployments and does not attempt to monitor player load or capacity and, as such, is suceptible to spikes in traffic.

-The Pool uses metadata on the deployment in the form of `tags` to show what state a deployment is in.
-The tags are as follows:
+The Pool maintains state with deployment tags.
+The tags can be viewed in the console to see the state of the Pool at any time.
+The tags used are as follows:

 Note these are subject to change in future versions.